 Attala County Nursing Center is located in Kosciusko, Mississippi.
-We gave this facility an overall grade of B. A score of this caliber requires solid scores in most areas.
-This place definitely has plenty of good features.
-This place's strong report card was highlighted by its inspection grade, which we will address in the next section.
+We gave this facility an overall grade of B-.
+A score of this caliber requires some respectable scores.
+This place seems to have some things working in its favor.
+One of the major highlights of this nursing home's report card is its remarkable inspection reports, which we will address in the next paragraph.

 Attala County Nursing Center